Who are the People of the Cook Islands?© CookIslandsPocketGuide.com

 Where Do Cook Islanders Live?

-Cook Islanders live across the Cook Islands, as well as overseas, particularly in New Zealand where the country is in free association with.
+Cook Islanders live across the Cook Islands, as well as overseas, particularly in New Zealand, with which the country is in free association.

 Cook Islands Population per Island